 - Produced, recycled and contaminated gases in mud

 - Loss of mud and gas at the surface – flowline, ditch characteristics

 - Gas trap efficiency

 - Vacuum system and gas detection efficiency and calibration

-In order to account for as many of the of variables as possible, so that gas readings can be better compared between wells, normalization and ratio techniques have been employed.
+Normalization and ratio techniques have been employed to account for as many of the variables as possible so that gas readings can be better compared between wells.